Private, In-Home Tutoring in Garfield, New Jersey

-SchoolTutoring Academy’s tutoring programs for Garfield students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Garfield, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Public school students in Garfield, New Jersey attend school in the Garfield School District.
 The district serves approximately 4,500 students in grades K-12.
 There is one preschool, seven elementary schools, one middle school and one high school in the district.
 The mission of the Garfield School District is to foster the intellectual, social and moral development of all students.
 Each school in the district is charged with providing a safe, secure environment in which students can learn and develop an appreciation for aesthetics, multiculturalism and respect.